sblyr/tools/docs/event.md

 # Event

-Whenever a record get's created, updated or removed event's are emitted.
+Whenever a record get's created, updated or removed events are emitted.

 The default Event table looks as follows: